-Our go-to-market strategy, leading to a sales cycle that, between January 1, 2024 and July 31, 2024, was on average less than 60 days, is designed by people who know and are passionate about the trades.
+Our go-to-market strategy is designed by people who know and are passionate about the trades.
 Therefore, we can effectively and authentically communicate our platform's proven ability to address the trades' unique workflows and challenges in our initial conversations with business owners and key executives across both small and midsize and enterprise segments.
 We acquire customers through a diverse array of sales and marketing channels, including digital marketing that draws inbound leads to our website, and outbound direct marketing, such as targeted phone outreach.
 We also benefit from significant word-of-mouth and often generate new business through referrals by our current customers, and also from industry partners that are trusted across the trades ecosystem, including industry associations, OEMs and distributors.

-We primarily sell subscriptions to our Core product through our direct sales team.
+We primarily sell subscriptions to our Core through our direct sales team.
 Our sales team is incentivized to close business on a monthly basis, with most of our sales activity conducted over the phone and via video conference, accelerating the time from initial outreach to onboarding.
 For larger enterprise prospects, we employ a dedicated enterprise sales team spread geographically across the United States to be closer to their prospective account base.
 This team prospects both in-person and virtually, and targets the key decision makers, which often include the business owner and other key executives at the operating level or at the owner or investor level.